Diabetes care program addresses specific needs

 Using a combination of trained diabetes educators, endocrinologists, and peer educators (minority individuals who have successfully managed their own diabetes), the program has achieved impressive results.

 Project Dulce, partially underwritten by Scripps Health (which owns the Whittier Institute), has cared for more than 4,000 individuals at 17 sites since its inception in 1997.
 In its initial 18-month pilot program alone, Project Dulce was able to reduce the average hemoglobin A1c in 300 patients from nearly 12 to eight.

 "We developed an approach we thought would work," recalls Chris Walker, MPH, director of strategic planning and development at the Whittier Institute.
 "We brought together endocrinologists, plus people who had worked in the community setting and knew how to approach diabetes patients.
 The program combines clinical expertise and community-based knowledge about how to reach [minority] populations."

-Originally designed to serve Spanish-speaking patients, project Dulce has expanded to include Vietnamese and Filipino patients.
-As a hospital-sponsored program, officials of the American Hospital Association and others believe it may offer a valuable model for other hospitals to emulate.
+Originally designed to serve Spanish-speaking patients, Project Dulce has expanded to include Vietnamese and Filipino patients.
+As a hospital-sponsored program, officials of the American Hospital Association and others believe it may offer a valuable model for other hospitals.